microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/02-DeployAndConfigure.md

 Choices for networking for Azure SQL Database and Azure SQL Managed Instance are different.
 When you deploy an Azure SQL Database, currently the default is **No access**.

-You can then choose to select Public endpoint or Private endpoint (preview).
+You can then choose to select Public endpoint or Private endpoint.
 In this workshop we'll use the public endpoint and set the **Allow Azure services and resources to access this server** option to yes, meaning that other Azure services (e.g. Azure Data Factory or an Azure Virtual Machine) can access the database if you configure it.
 You can also select **Add current client IP address** if you want to be able to connect from the IP address from the client computer you used to deploy Azure SQL Database, which you do.
 Make sure your settings match below:

 ![](../graphics/networkconnect2.png)

 With Azure SQL Managed Instance, you deploy it inside an Azure virtual network and a subnet that is dedicated to managed instances.
 This enables you to have a completely secure, private IP address.
 Azure SQL Managed Instance provides the ability to connect an on-prem network to a managed instance, connect a managed instance to a linked server or other on-prem data store, and connect a managed instance to other resources.
 You can additionally enable a public endpoint so you can connect to managed instance from the Internet without a Virtual Private Network (VPN).
 This access is disabled by default.

-The principle of private endpoints through virtual network isolation is available for Azure SQL Database through a  **private link** (currently in public preview), and you can learn more [here](https://docs.microsoft.com/en-us/azure/private-link/private-link-overview).
+The principle of private endpoints through virtual network isolation is available for Azure SQL Database through a  **private link**, and you can learn more [here](https://docs.microsoft.com/en-us/azure/private-link/private-link-overview).

 More information on connectivity for Azure SQL Database can be found [here](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-connectivity-architecture) and for Azure SQL Managed Instance [here](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-managed-instance-connectivity-architecture).
 There will also be more on this topic in upcoming sections/modules.